Jerry Rosburg gets his head coaching chance after 40 years | KRDO

 AP Pro Football Writer

-It was his old friend George Paton, who needed a favor: Would Rosburg come to Denver to handle game management duties for Nathaniel Hackett, who had stumbled through his first two games as the Broncos’ coach?
+It was his old friend George Paton, who needed a favor: would Rosburg come to Denver to handle game management duties for Nathaniel Hackett, who had stumbled through his first two games as Broncos rookie head coach?

 Rosburg accepted the offer and the challenge, setting in motion an unimaginable journey that led to an even bigger request from Paton this week.